 - Unpack the supplied .tgz file in a location of your choosing.

 - Run the supplied "crossfire" shell script.

-skip over it for now, and return to it at any time via the Help/Config menu item to customize CrossFire's behavior.
+skip over it for now, and return to it at any time via the Edit/Config (Windows & Linux) or CrossFire/Preferences (OS X) menu item to customize CrossFire's behavior.
 You may well wish to keep them all (except perhaps for the dictionary files) at the default values in any case.
-WordNet distribution.
-While imperfect, it should be enough to get you started.

 - Min fill word score: